yuhang1070/rPPG_Strong_Baseline/README.md

 # rPPG_Strong_Baseline
-A  rPPG Strong Baseline for remote physiological measurement.
+An open source Strong Baseline for rPPG and remote physiological measurement.